RobotLocomotion/drake/tools/workspace/doxygen_internal/README.md

    fields such as `DOXYGEN_VERSION` and `DOXYGEN_SHA256` should be updated.
    `UBUNTU_CODENAME` may also be updated to the primary developer platform at the time of running (currently Ubuntu 24.04 "Noble").
-3. Run the `Dockerfile`.
-In short, this downloads, untars, and builds the previously uploaded sources and should produce a tarball with a working binary inside.
+3. Run `tools/workspace/doxygen_internal/build_binaries_with_docker`.
+In short,
+   this downloads, untars, and builds the previously-uploaded sources and should produce a tarball with a working binary inside.
     * At this point, as a sanity check, it might not be a bad idea to untar the produced tarball and run `./doxygen --version`, just to make sure everything worked as expected.